60East/trouble-tunnel/README.md

 Running TT
 ==========
 Running TT is also easy.
-Just start trouble-tunnel with the name of the configuration file:
+Just start `trouble-tunnel` with the name of the configuration file:

 ````
 $ trouble-tunnel config.tt
 ````

-When you build TT, ant makes a `trouble-tunnel` executable and a `trouble-tunnel.jar` file in the dist directory
+TT runs, lying in wait for your application to connect.
+When your application connects, TT forwards traffic to the actual destination, applying the filters you have configured on the way.

 Configuring TT
 ==============